+- Under certain circumstances or conditions events will occur (the program reacts in a certain way if certain conditions have been met). - The branch determines if the event occurred and reacts accordingly.

+•Examples:

-- Under certain circumstances or conditions events will occur (the program reacts in a certain way). - Examples: - -Users who don't meet the age requirement of the website will not be allowed to sign up (conversely users who do meet the age requirement will be allowed to sign up). - -Employees who are deemed as too inexperienced and too expensive to keep on staff will be laid off. - -When a person clicks on a link on a website for a particular location then a video will play showing tourist 'hot spots' for that location. - -If a user enters invalid age information (say negative values or ones greater than 114) then the program will display an error message.
+- If users who don't meet the age requirement of the website he/she will not be allowed to sign up (conversely if users do meet the age requirement he/she will be allowed to sign up). - If an employee is deemed as too inexperienced and too expensive to keep on staff then he/she will be laid off. - If a person clicks on a link on a website for a particular location then a video will play showing tourist 'hot spots' for that location. - If a user enters invalid age information (say negative values or values greater than 114) then the program will display an error message.

-Decision-Making In Python (Programming)
+Decision-Making In Programming (Python)

-- Decisions are questions with answers that are either true or false (Boolean expressions) e.g., Is it true that the variable 'num' is positive? - The program branches one way or another depending upon the answer to the question (the result of the Boolean expression). - Decision making/branching constructs (mechanisms) in Python: - If - If-else - If-elif-else
+- Decisions are questions with answers that are either true or false (Boolean expressions) e.g., Is it true that the variable 'num' is positive? - The program may branch one way or another depending upon the answer to the question (the result of the Boolean expression). - Decision making/branching constructs (mechanisms) in Python: - If (reacts differently only for true case) - If-else (reacts differently for the true or false cases) - If-elif-else (multiple cases possible but only one case can apply, if one case is true then it's false that the other cases apply)

-Decision Making With An 'If'
+Decision Making With An 'If' Question?
+True Execute a statement or statements Remainder of the program Junes Tan